shihabkhan1/overleaf/stepbystep.md

 ## Setting up Overleaf community edition

 NOTE: Overleaf is still referred to as sharelatex in the containers, images, and directories created.

+Setting up Overleaf is very simple.
+Just clone the GitHub repository and then customize the docker compose file if needed.

 ### Download Overleaf